Setting up the planning environment

-Surfacing important details across Advanced Roadmaps and Jira Software
+Surfacing important details across Portfolio for Jira and Jira Software

 Some issue details are not displayed in plans by default.
 Likewise, there are also issue details from plans that are not readily displayed in Jira Software.
 Make sure to do the following, so that all the important issue details are readily available across both.